-1.4 Intended use
+1.4 Intended purpose

-The HistoCore SPECTRA CV is a fully automated coverslipper that is used to apply mounting media between the slide and coverglass.
-Then a coverglass is applied in order to preserve the specimen and to create a uniform visual surface for microscopic research on histological and cytological tissue samples for medical diagnostics (e.g. cancer diagnostics).
+The HistoCore SPECTRA CV is an automated coverslipper specifically designed for applying mounting media between a slide and coverglass.
+Then a coverglass is applied to preserve the specimen and to create a uniform visual surface for microscopic research on histological and cytological tissue samples for medical diagnosis by a pathologist, e.g. for cancer diagnosis.